 Intro to some of the freely available tools for generating MLA, APA, and other citations.

 How to use this large collection of scholarly articles, trade publications, and dissertations.

 The right way to incorporate other writers' ideas into your own work without using direct quotes.

 Many university instructors need their students to understand the essentials of information literacy, but don't want to spend class time covering it.
-With Niche Academy the library can give faculty an easy way to add library and information literacy instruction right into a course syllabus.
+With Niche Academy the library can give faculty an easy way to add library and information literacy instruction right inside their own online courses.

 Maybe it's a tutorial about finding the right research source material.
 Maybe it's an introduction to a subject-specific database.
 Whatever the specific context, Niche Academy makes it easy for the library to deliver critical instruction that gets to the heart of the mission of the institution.